 - Lack of technology for logistics at ports.

-While truck drivers are essential to the supply chain, and rising wages for them will tick prices of ingredients and finished product upwards, there are other issues within the US labor market affecting the pet food industry.
+While truck drivers are essential to the supply chain, and rising wages for them will tick prices of ingredients and finished product upwards, other issues within the US labor market affect the pet food industry.
 Challenges now include finding quality employees, as wages have risen dramatically in other sectors, making the workforce increasingly competitive.
 This only makes it more difficult for pet food processors to meet higher production quotas, particularly affecting smaller operations without automated processes.

 With US unemployment now at 3.4 percent, the lowest level since 1968, large corporations are paying higher wages for industrial jobs like warehouse work.
 This draws away from potential employees within the pet food industry.
-Challenges within the sector now must deal with meeting these wage pressures, not just to find new workers but also to retain current ones.
+Challenges within the sector now must meet these wage pressures, not just to find new workers but also to retain current ones.
 The American Feed Industry Association (AFIA) looked into this issue at the 2022 AFIA Pet Food Conference, participating with pet food companies to ensure fair treatment of employees in the pet food processing industry.
-Challenges discussed include the need for decent pay, equitable overtime opportunities, family accommodations and other human resources issues.
+Challenges discussed include the need for decent pay, equitable overtime opportunities, family accommodations, and other human resources issues.

 Some Ongoing Pet Food Industry Challenges

-As with other commercial sectors, the COVID pandemic decimated supply chains, which in turn heightened demand, restricted trade, closed factories and put extreme pressure on just-in-time inventory systems.
+As with other commercial sectors, the COVID pandemic decimated supply chains, which in turn heightened demand, restricted trade, closed factories, and put extreme pressure on just-in-time inventory systems.
 This led to disrupted production and severe shortages of pet food.
 Industry challenges after the pandemic continued with rising costs for shipping both ingredients and finished product.
-While the above issues look to be resolved, or at least improved, over the next couple years, the following issues will continue to affect the pet food sector into the future.
+While the above issues look to be resolved, or at least improved, over the next couple of years, the following issues will continue to affect the pet food sector in the future.

 These days, pet food consumers and producers are looking at: